processing/p5.js/contributor_docs/creating_libraries.md

 1. We call the `p5.prototype.registerPreloadMethod()` function passing in the name of the `loadCSV()` function as a string as the first parameter and `p5.prototype` as the second parameter.
 2. At the end of `fetch()`, after the CSV data has been parsed and pushed into the result array, `this._decrementPreload()` function is called.
 3) Now, if you test your sketch again, you should see that the “`myCSV`” variable is populated with the data from the CSV file!
 4. Note that due to inherent limitations of this technique, the returned “`result`” variable must be an object (array is also a type of object in Javascript) and must not be overwritten in the function body.
-You can set properties of the object (or push to the array), but you cannot reassign the variable (i.e., you cannot do “`result = data.split(‘\n’)`”).
+You can set properties of the object (or push to the array), but you cannot reassign the variable (i.e., you cannot do “``result = data.split(`\n`)``”).

 <details>
 <summary>Quite a bit of magic is happening here: firstly, why does “`result`” now contain the additional data when `fetch()` should still have been asynchronous and thus running after “`result`” has returned?</summary>